dsccommunity/SqlServerDsc/README.md

 ### xSQLServerMaxDop

-This resource set the max degree of parallelism Server Configuration Option.
+This resource set the max degree of parallelism server configuration option.
-The max degree of parallelism option configure the number of processors to use in parallel plan execution.
+The max degree of parallelism option is used to limit the number of processors to use in parallel plan execution.
 Read more about max degree of parallelism in this article [Configure the max degree of parallelism Server Configuration Option](https://msdn.microsoft.com/en-us/library/ms189094.aspx)

+#### Formula for dynamically allocating max degree of parallelism.

+* If the number of configured NUMA nodes configured in SQL Server equals 1, then max degree of parallelism is calculated using number of cores divided in 2 (numberOfCores / 2), then rounded up to the next integer (3.5 > 4).
+* If the number of cores configured in SQL Server are greater than or equal to 8 cores then max degree of parallelism will be set to 8.
+* If the number of configured NUMA nodes configured in SQL Server is greater than 2 and thenumber of cores are less than 8 then max degree of parallelism will be set to the number of cores.

 #### Requirements